inlivedev/inlive-website/content/blog/12-developing-a-sfu/index.md

 summary: Lesson learned from developing a WebRTC SFU, how a WebRTC SFU works, and what you need to know when developing a WebRTC SFU
 ---

+# How a WebRTC SFU works Part 1 - Developing a WebRTC SFU

 ![Selective Forwarder Unit(SFU)](/blog/how-sfu-works-developing-webrtc-sfu-part-1/images/sfu.png "Selective Forwarder Unit(SFU)")

 ## Opening